Donggang, Rizhao

-Donggang District (东港区 (東港區, Dōnggǎng Qū, east harbor)) is the main urban district of the city of Rizhao, Shandong province, China.
+Donggang District (东港区 (東港區, Dōnggǎng Qū, east harbor)) is the main built-up zone or urban district of the city of Rizhao, Shandong province, China.
 It has an area of 1636.4 km2 and around 865,000 inhabitants (according to the 2010 census).
-All the main government agencies of the city, as well as the Port of Rizhao, are located in this district.
+All the main government and party agencies of the city, as well as the Port of Rizhao, are located in this district.

 Administrative divisions

 As of 2012, this district is divided to 5 subdistricts and 7 towns.